 – Because growth in wisdom and understanding is fundamental to Christian life, our parish library, just to the left of the main entrance, is open all week for study and reading.

-– Because the Spirit reaches out to each one of us and awaits our prayerful response, our prayer garden, just south of the church, is a place for quiet meditation – and it has a fine view of the vegetable garden where we grow food for Mother Hubbard’s Cupboard.
+– Because the Spirit reaches out to each one of us and awaits our prayerful response, our prayer garden, just south of the church, is a place for quiet meditation.
+Other good places for quiet prayer include the sanctuary itself and the Spirit Window in Heritage Hall.

 – Because we care deeply about wise use of the generous blessings of creation, our solar array on the southeast corner of the roof has been producing more than 3,000 KwH / month.